rebootl/website-rubric/README.md

+__Info: the website is still live, but this is not longer developed.
+It will be replaced by: [reflectapp](https://github.com/rebootl/reflectapp)__

 This is basically the underlaying system I use to manage my little personal website.

 The website is live at: <http://reboot.li>